Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

 \subsection{Crystal-field splitting of Cr$^{3+}$}

-In all systems investigated here the magnetic ions are Cr$^{3+}$ ions with 3$d^3$ electronic configuration surrounded by an octahedron of oxygen ions.
+In all systems investigated here the magnetic ions are Cr$^{3+}$ ions with 3$d^3$ electronic configuration (spin $S=3/2$) surrounded by an octahedron of oxygen ions.
 In a perfect O$_h$ symmetry, this would result in the usual splitting according to the Tanabe-Sugano diagram for $d^3$ ions\cite{Sugano1970} [see scheme in Fig.~\ref{fig:transmission}(e)].
-However the symmetry for our compounds is rather trigonal D$_{3d}$, which leads to a further splitting of the excitations.
-Additionally, the modes are split by spin-orbit coupling.
-Wood \emph{et al.}\cite{Wood68} investigated the crystal field excitations in ZnAl$_2$O$_4$ and MgAl$_2$O$_4$ doped with Cr ions both theoretically and experimentally.
-The Cr ions in these spinels are in a similar environment as in our case and the $^2E_g$ mode splits by a few \wn and the $^2T$ modes are split into three levels separated by a few 100\wn.
-For ZnGa$_2$O$_4$ doped with Cr the splitting of the $^2E_g$ multiplet increases to 40\wn\cite{kahan1971}, showing the sensitivity to the local symmetry.
-The spin allowed states can also evolve into several modes, but do not involve spin-flips and exciton-magnon transitions and will only shortly be discussed.
-The modes are very sensitive to a change in the crystal-field which can be seen as a linear dependence in the Tanabe-Sugano diagram.
-Vibrations of the octahedron, therefore, lead to a strong broadening of the lines.
+However, the symmetry for our compounds is rather trigonal D$_{3d}$, which leads to a splitting of the excitations.
+Due to spin-orbit coupling we get a further splitting.
+Wood \emph{et al}\cite{Wood68}.\ investigated the crystal field excitations in ZnAl$_2$O$_4$ and MgAl$_2$O$_4$ doped with Cr ions both theoretically and experimentally.
+The Cr ions in these spinels are in a similar environment as in our case and the $^2E$ mode splits by a few wave numbers while the $^2T$ modes are split into three levels separated by a few 100\wn.
+For ZnGa$_2$O$_4$ doped with Cr the splitting of the $^2E$ multiplet increases to 40\wn\cite{kahan1971}, showing the sensitivity to the local symmetry.
 The scheme of excitations including the low symmetry and spin-orbit splitting of the spin-forbidden modes is shown in Fig.~\ref{fig:transmission}(e).

 The parity selection rule which forbids transitions between the multiplet states in cubic symmetry can be released by a static low-symmetry crystal field with odd-parity or a corresponding odd lattice vibration inducing a low-symmetry field.
-As a result even-parity states will be mixed with odd-parity contributions and nonvanishing matrix elements of the electric dipole moment will occur.\cite{Sugano70}

-In addition, no such matrix elements for transitions to multiplet states with different spin multiplicities (spin-forbidden crystal field transitions) exist, but this spin-selection rule ($\Delta S$=0, 1) can be released by spin-orbit coupling.
+As a result even-parity states will be mixed with odd-parity contributions and nonvanishing matrix elements of the electric dipole moment will occur.
+No such matrix elements for transitions to multiplet states with different spin multiplicities (spin-forbidden crystal field transitions) exist, but this spin-selection rule ($\Delta S=0, 1$) can be released by spin-orbit coupling.\cite{Sugano1970}

 The NIR transmission spectra for all materials are shown in Fig.~\ref{fig:transmission}.
 The overall features are typical for Cr$^{3+}$ ions in an octahedral crystal field like, for example, in ruby\cite{Wood1963}.
 One can see two strong spin-allowed crystal-field absorptions in all compounds at about 17000~cm$^{-1}$ and about 22000~cm$^{-1}$ corresponding to $^4A_2 \rightarrow {}^4T_2$ and $^4A_2 \rightarrow {}^4T_1$ transitions, respectively, where one electron is excited from the $t_{2g}$ to the $e_g$ levels.
 These energies correspond to a cubic crystal field splitting 10$Dq\approx$~17000~cm$^{-1}$ and a Racah parameter $B\approx$~465~cm$^{-1}$.
 A splitting of the spin-allowed transitions due a crystal field lower than cubic or spin-orbit coupling can not be resolved.